calebpaul5234/guess-my-secret-number/README.md

 I followed all of his steps to create this little game, but I made some adjustments from what Jonas originally recommended.

-This was also another helpful excercise in how to use git.
+This was also another helpful excercise in how to use git!